Innovative Partnership Aims to Future Proof Artificial Turf Pitch Maintenance

 • Greater variability in particle shape and density

-• with a greater sensitivity to frost and freezing conditions
+• Increased moisture absorption; with a greater sensitivity to frost and freezing conditions

 • Potential physical degradation